bpython/bpython/doc/sphinx/source/contributing.rst

     <hack on bpython>
     $ deactivate                        # back to normal system environment

-Fork bpython in the GitHub web interace, then clone the repo:
+Fork `bpython` in the GitHub web interface, then clone the repo:

 .. code-block:: bash

     $ git clone git@github.com:YOUR_GITHUB_USERNAME/bpython.git

-Next install this development version of bpython:
+Next install this development version of `bpython`:

 .. code-block:: bash